MisbahHaq/Focus-Synergy/README.md

 ##  Support

 FocusHub is free and open-source, built to help you focus better, one session at a time.

-If it's helped you, a Ko-fi goes a long way:

-Support on Ko-fi

 ## 📄 License